 January is the month when visitors from colder climates fall in love with Los Angeles.
 The weather is often just right, and the sunsets are spectacular.

-After the parade festivities are over, January is also a good time to enjoy the LA area tourist attractions.
+After the parade festivities are over, January is also an excellent time to enjoy the LA area tourist attractions.
 After the year-end crowds are gone, you can go anywhere without ending up shoulder-to-shoulder with other visitors.

 Los Angeles Weather in January

 The only downside to a January visit is that it might rain.
-Unfortunately, it's hard to know whether that's likely to happen more than a week or two ahead of time.
-Yearly averages aren't helpful because they include years of drought and years of downpours.
+California weather patterns are unpredictable, with little to no rain in some years and downpours in others.
+Unfortunately, yearly averages aren't useful because of that.
+In fact, it's hard to know what might happen more than a week or two ahead of time.

 When it does rain, the entire month's precipitation sometimes falls in a single day.
-Pacific storms can whip up some eye-popping waves near the coast, and the sky is crystal clear afterward.
+Pacific storms can whip up some eye-popping waves near the coast, but the sky is crystal clear afterward.

 If the weather tries to dampen your vacation fun, try these things to do on a rainy day in Los Angeles.